 It is better to get something (you desire) late than get it never.

-34. Better to be poor and healthy rather than rich and sick.
+44. Better to be poor and healthy than rich and sick.

-Example: The pharma tycoon has been in and out of hospital for the last two months because of kidney ailments.
+Example: The pharma tycoon has been in and out of hospital for the past two months because of kidney ailment.
 It’s better to be poor and healthy than rich and sick.

-Relationships with family (or blood relatives) is stronger than other relationships.
+Relationships with family is stronger than other relationships.

 Example: My friends invited me for the picnic on Sunday, but I have to go to my cousin’s birthday instead.
 Blood is thicker than water, isn’t it?

 Example: X: I can’t believe he has been charged for insider trading.
 He always seemed so professional and impeccable.
-Y: Well, clothes don’t make the man.
+Y: Well, clothes don’t make a man.

-38. Cowards die many times before their deaths.
+48. Cowards die many times before their death.

-Cowards suffer the feared effects of death many times over in their lives.
+Cowards suffer the feared effects of death many times in their lives.

-Example: X: He is constantly worried about the security of his job, and I don’t think he’ll pursue his true interests.
+Example: X: He is constantly worried about losing his job, and I don’t think he’ll pursue his true interests.
 Y: He exemplifies the saying ‘cowards die many times before their deaths’.

 Enquiring into others’ work can be dangerous.
 One should mind own business.

-Example: I know curiosity killed the cat, but I can’t stop the investigation until I know where the donations are really going.
+Example: I know curiosity killed the cat, but I can’t stop investigating until I know where the donations are actually going.

-The consequences of doing wrong always catch up with the wrongdoer.
+The consequence of wrongdoings always catches up with the wrongdoer.

-Example: Politicians can fool some people some of the time, but in the end, the chickens come home to roost.
+Example: Politicians can fool some people some of the time, but in the end, chickens come home to roost when votes are counted.

 It is wise to be careful and not show unnecessary bravery.

-Example: Son: Can I go hand gliding with my friends?
-Father: No. Son: But they’ll say I’m chicken if I don’t go!
+Example: Son: Can I go for this mountaineering expedition?
+Father: No. Son: But my friends will say I’m a chicken if I don’t go!
 Father: Discretion is the better part of valor, and I’d rather have them call you chicken than risk your life.